Illustration of a roadheader with a view of the interior with a stone wall in the background.

 Operating principle at a glance:

-Mechanical support, e.g. extended forward shield at tunnel crown or transverse platforms
+Mechanical methods for support, e.g. forward shield or transverse platforms

-Belt conveyors or chain conveyors provide efficient removal of excavated material
+Belt conveyors or scraping belts provide efficient removal of the muck

 Pipe jacking or segmental lining

-Partial-face Excavation Machines are open tunnelling shields that do not have a closed system for pressure balance at the tunnel face to provide soil and groundwater support.
-Therefore, various mechanical methods are used to ensure adequate support and to protect the machine against groundwater inflow.
+Partial-Face Excavation Machines are open shield tunnelling machines.
+They do not have a closed system for pressure equalization at the tunnel face.
+Instead, various mechanical methods can be used to ensure adequate face support.

-In partially water-bearing soils, the Partial-face Excavation Machines and a part of the tunnel can be supplied with compressed air through an airlock system.
-This prevents intrusion of groundwater.
-The operator’s workplace is located in the protected pressurized section.
-A compressed air system consisting of two control loops continuously verifies the required pressure and performs the corresponding adjustment, if necessary.
+In partially water-bearing soils, Partial-Face Excavation Machines and part of the tunnel can be pressurized with compressed air via a lock system.
+This prevents groundwater ingress.
+The shield operator's workplace is located in the protected overpressure area.

 Further information